sj-webdev/css-training/README.md

 oh is this the page that I could easily edit this? will this work as an additional commit to my file?
-I'll be testing it first since I'm not making any progress in my entries here in github
+I'll be testing it first since I'm not making any progress in my entries here in github now testing again since I have created a branch